FunThomas424242/rcpwebstarter/README.md

 # rcpwebstarter
-A webstarter for rcp applications without hosting at a running webserver.
+A webstarter for rcp applications without hosting at a running servlet container.